Toonami: International

 Outside the United States, Cartoon Network aired Toonami blocks in a lot of countries such as in Australia from 2001 to 2006.
 In the United Kingdom, Toonami was a standalone channel from 2003 to 2007.
 In December 2012, Toonami was launched as a standalone channel in Asia-Pacific.
 Similar channels were launched in India in 2015, France in 2016 and Africa in 2017.
 The Southeast Asian and Indian channels have since been closed by 2018.

 Australia

 The programming block was launched in 2001 in Australia as a weekend block on Cartoon Network.
 It aired on Saturday from 6:00 pm to 8:00 pm and on Sunday from 3:00 pm to 5:00 pm with a repeat on both nights from 11:00 pm to 1:00 am.
-The programming was then converted to a weekday block shortly there after.
+The programming was then converted to a weekday block shortly thereafter.
 The programming was dropped from the channel in August 2006.

+Canada

+Although the block does not air on Adult Swim, owned by Corus Entertainment, some of its programming on the Toonami block airs on that channel.
+Historically, anime has been aired on Adult Swim's sister channel YTV until the early 2010s.

 France

 The French version of the Toonami television channel was launched on February 11, 2016.
-It is operated by Turner Broadcasting System France, in France, Switzerland, Morocco, Madagascar and Mauritius.
+It was operated by Turner Broadcasting System France, in France, Switzerland, Morocco, Madagascar and Mauritius.

+The channel adopted its current branding on 4 September 2023 to Adult Swim on Warner TV Next.